 Broker Confirmation – Verbal

-Throughout the day, all brokered OTC transactions are verbally confirmed with the various brokers using system reports (e.g., TAGG Broker Report).
+All brokered OTC transactions are verbally confirmed with the various brokers using system reports (e.g., TAGG Broker Report).
 This procedure ensures that the transactions were correctly written on the deal ticket by the trader.
 All transactions are verbally confirmed with the brokers by Deal Confirmation.
 Any discrepancies are resolved.

 Broker Confirmation – Written